Nessa-Rurina/PluronLib/README.md

 It is in VERY early stages, it does not have auto scaling, themes, and even components (Sliders, Colour Pickers.)

 This is just a test for when the UI is finished, but if you want to test it by yourself you can by doing the steps down below.

+This Ui Library is Open Source, so feel free to go around looking through the code.
 ## Opening up the library
 ```
 local KeySystem = {